 Every year, we have approximately 120,000 children, including 14,000 with special needs, who rely on the school transport system.
 There are 11 dedicated local school transport offices throughout the country but despite the fact that 100 people work in those offices, parents regularly report that every year it is almost impossible to get a timely reply on their children's school bus situation.
 Problems with the portal seem to occur every year.
 Customers cannot correct inadvertent underpayments because the amount of money they owe is not listed as an option.
 The portal must be developed to facilitate such payments as it would save a significant amount of administration all round.

 School bus drivers should be given priority access to testing.
-The Minister said that school staff are being given priority access to testing but school bus drivers should be given similar access.
+The Minister said that school staff were being given priority access to testing but school bus drivers should be given similar access.

 It is part of the programme for Government that the entire school transport scheme would be examined and evaluated.
 That is most important.
 The minimum requirement of 4.8 km is quite a distance.
 We must do that urgently in order to help facilitate families and students and also to ensure that we do not have bottlenecks at schools at both drop-off and collection points.
 I welcome the commitment in the programme for Government to seek better outcomes and to reduce car journeys.
 I look forward to engaging with the Minister on the issue.